 Peer review process: All submitted manuscripts undergo rigorous peer review.

 Editorial team: The full names and affiliations of the editorial board members of the International Journal of Medicine and Veterinary Sciences are given in the editorial section

 Author fees: Currently, there is no article processing fee.

 Copyright/Licensing Policy: The authors retain the copyright of their published articles.
-All our publications are open access, licensed under Creative Commons Attribution 4.0 International (CC BY 4.0). http://creativecommons.org/licenses/by/4.0/ This policy is displayed on our website, and also on the html and pdf of published articles.
+All our publications are open access, and licensed under Creative Commons Attribution 4.0 International (CC BY 4.0). http://creativecommons.org/licenses/by/4.0/ This policy is displayed on our website, and also on the html and pdf of published articles.

 Process for identification of and dealing with allegations of research misconduct

 Plagiarism check: All submitted articles undergo a plagiarism check first.
 We work with CrossRef to use iThenticate to detect plagiarism. iThenticate gives a 'similarity index', which is the word-by-word copying of materials from previously published literature.
 We use the similarity index to make a decision.
 Even if the original source was cited, articles with more than a 10% similarity index would be returned to the authors without peer review for re-writing.
 For articles with a similarity index between 1-10%, we follow the guidelines of COPE on text recycling to make a decision.